American porn actor who defends Palestinian interests goes to Iran on trip unrecognized by Tehran - ExBulletin

 Iranian Foreign Ministry spokesman Nasser Kanaani was asked about Wright at a press briefing Monday and said he had no information about him.

-The semi-official Tasnim news agency, considered close to the Revolutionary Guards, cited an anonymous official as saying the government had issued Wright a visa without being “aware of the nature of his immoral work.”
+The semi-official Tasnim news agency, considered close to the Revolutionary Guards, cited an unnamed official as saying the government issued Wright a visa without being “aware of the nature of his immoral work.”

 The presence of an artist from the American adult film industry immediately attracted attention.